-A talk by Sara Crager from TBS23 conference.
+A talk by Sara Crager at The Big Sick 2023 conference.
 Kindly shared with permission.

 Right ventricular failure is more common than you think.
 Understanding the pathophysiology of the right ventricle can mean the difference between your patient coding in the emergency department, and your patient walking out of the hospital.
 This talk will deep dive into the approach to patients with acute decompensated right ventricular failure